Kensukeken/GeometryDash/README.md

 ## How to Play?

-- Press the **Spacebar** or click to make the cube jump.
+- **Jump:** Press the **Spacebar** or click to make the cube jump.
-- Avoid the spikes to stay alive if possible to jump.
+- **Avoid Spikes:** Navigate through the game, avoiding spikes to stay alive.
-- Press **R** to reset the game.
+- **Reset Game:** Press **R** to reset the game.

 ## Customization

-- Customize the game graphics by replacing the images in the `images` folder.
+- **Graphics:** Customize the game visuals by replacing images in the `images` folder.
-- Scripts are listed on `src` folder.
+- **Scripts:** Explore and modify game mechanics in the `src` folder.
-- Volume and sounds are listed on `sounds` folder.
+- **Audio:** Adjust volume levels and sounds in the `sounds` folder.

 ### Files

-These are the files located in the `src` folder.
+Explore the key files in the `src` folder:

-- **Main.java**: This is the main class to run the game.
+- **Main.java:** The main class to run the game.
-- **GeometryDash**.java: The main class that represents the Geometry Dash game
+- **GeometryDash.java:** The main class representing the Geometry Dash game.
-- **Cube.java**: Class representing the player's cube.
+- **Cube.java:** Class representing the player's cube.
-- **Actor.java**: Class representing in-game actors, like spikes.
+- **Actor.java:** Class for in-game actors, such as spikes.
-- **ZRect.java**: Class representing a simple rectangle in cube class.
+- **ZRect.java:** Class for a simple rectangle used in the Cube class.
-- **Sound.java**: Class representing a sound in the game.
+- **Sound.java:** Class representing in-game sounds.

-## Acknowledge
+## Acknowledgments

-Our sincere thanks to the contributors and communities that have played a vital role in shaping Geometry Dash:
+Our heartfelt thanks to the following contributors:

-- **Developers**: The creative minds who brought Geometry Dash to life.
+- **Developers:** The brilliant minds behind the creation of Geometry Dash.

-- **Open Source Community**: For invaluable resources and support that enhanced the game.
+- **Open Source Community:** For invaluable resources and continuous support.

-- **Designers & Sound Engineers**: The talented individuals responsible for the captivating visuals and immersive audio.
+- **Designers & Sound Engineers:** Talented individuals responsible for captivating visuals and immersive audio.

-- **Beta Testers**: Appreciation for meticulous testing and valuable feedback.
+- **Beta Testers:** Those who provided meticulous testing and valuable feedback.

-- **Community Contributors**: Everyone who shared ideas and actively participated in discussions.
+- **Community Contributors:** Everyone who shared ideas and actively participated in discussions.

-Geometry Dash is a collaborative effort, and your contributions have been instrumental in making the game what it is today.
+Geometry Dash is a collaborative effort, and your contributions have played a pivotal role in shaping this exhilarating gaming experience.

-### Have fun playing Geometry Dash!
+### Have an exhilarating time playing Geometry Dash!